Last revision: June 23, 2023

 MANUSCRIPTS AFTER ACCEPTANCE

 A gallery proof PDF file will be dispatched from the publishing company to the corresponding author for checking the copyedited and typeset article before publication.
 Any changes should be returned within 48 hours after receipt of the PDF files.
 No significant changes should be made to alter the interpretation of the results.
 Only minor changes, such as correcting typographical errors or critical changes to maintain the article’s accuracy, are allowed.
 If there are too many changes during the author’s proofreading process, those changes will not be accepted and the paper can be considered for re-submission.
 Authors should do their best to ensure the accuracy of the proofs.
 The publisher reserves the right to deny any changes that do not affect the accuracy of the content.
 Prompt response to Editorial Office requests for additional information or improved figures is necessary to ensure timely publication.
 Delays in providing necessary additional information may result in publication delays.
 Articles may be moved to another issue or encounter delays in publication as determined necessary by the publisher and Editorial Office.
 To the degree possible, corresponding authors will be contacted regarding any unforeseen delay in publication.
 After publication, if there are critical errors, they should be corrected as Corrigendum (corrections of the author’s errors) or Erratum (corrections of the publisher’s errors).

 For unsolicited manuscripts, the corresponding author is asked to pay for a portion of the article processing costs.
-The processing charge for an article is 200,000 Korean won regardless of the type of article or length.
+The basic processing charge for an article is 200,000 Korean won, plus 40,000 Korean won for each published page, regardless of the type of article.
 Commissioned articles such as editorials, invited reviews, and book reviews are free of charge.
 Articles that are classified as "letters" or "communications" are also free of charge.
+Manuscripts submitted after 21 May 2023 are subject to these fees; manuscripts submitted before this date will be charged a processing cost of 200,000 Korean won regardless of length.

 Article processing charges will not be requested from authors outside of Korea to encourage active submission from throughout the world.
 This policy is subject to change in the future.